 Highly liquid investments with an original maturity of three months or less when purchased are considered cash equivalents.
-The Company maintains cash and cash equivalents at insured banking institutions.
-Certain account balances exceed FDIC insurance coverage and, as a result, there is a concentration of credit risk related to amounts on deposit in excess of FDIC insurance coverage.
+The Company generally maintains cash and cash equivalents at insured banking institutions with minimum assets of \$1 billion.
+Certain account balances exceed Federal Deposit Insurance Corporation ("FDIC") insurance coverage and, as a result, there is a concentration of credit risk related to amounts on deposit in excess of FDIC insurance coverage.